NGPVAN/van-cli/README.md

 # van-cli (TypeScript)

-TypeScript CLI wrapper for the NGP VAN API (`https://api.securevan.com/v4`).
+CLI wrapper for the NGP VAN API.

 ## Requirements